Halo Infinite Maps List | All Halo Infinite Multiplayer Maps

 Halo Infinite Maps: Recharge

-It also has a melee power weapon spawn, so stalking the halls with an energy sword or gravity hammer will turn you into a Darth Vader-like figure in the eyes of other players, giving you a chance to earn that elusive Halo Infinite Mythic Medal.
+It also has a melee power weapon spawn in the back of the map, so stalking the halls with an energy sword or gravity hammer will turn you into a Darth Vader-like figure in the eyes of other players, giving you a chance to earn that elusive Halo Infinite Mythic Medal.
 This map allows for the Oddball, Slayer, and Strongholds modes.

 Halo Infinite Maps: Streets